Boost your career with Sustainability skills

 Learning objectives:

-• Identify emissions reduction 'low hanging fruit' technologies, including addressing fugitive emissions, process optimization, and fuel switching.
+• Discuss emissions reduction ‘low hanging fruit’ technologies, including addressing fugitive emissions, process optimization, and fuel switching.

 Learning objectives: